tampasto/time_tag_birthday_prompt/README.md

 If you do not wish to have time tag prompts or birthday notifications, you may leave either (or both) of the two JSON keys `null`.
 Please note that both keys must always be defined as arrays or nulls in order for the file to be valid.
+If `birthdays` key is `null`, the startup prompt will not be printed.

 ```json
 {